authelia/doks/content/en/integration/proxies/traefik.md

 ## Configuration

-Below you will find commented examples of the following configuration:
+Below you will find commented examples of the following docker deployment:

-* Traefik 2.x
+* [Traefik]
 * Authelia portal
 * Protected endpoint (Nextcloud)
 * Protected endpoint with `Authorization` header for basic authentication (Heimdall)

-The below configuration looks to provide examples of running Traefik 2.x with labels to protect your endpoint (Nextcloud in this case).
+The below configuration looks to provide examples of running [Traefik] 2.x with labels to protect your endpoint (Nextcloud in this case).

-Please ensure that you also setup the respective [ACME configuration](https://docs.traefik.io/https/acme/) for your Traefik setup as this is not covered in the example below.
+Please ensure that you also setup the respective [ACME configuration](https://docs.traefik.io/https/acme/) for your [Traefik] setup as this is not covered in the example below.

 ### Basic Authentication

 Authelia provides the means to be able to authenticate your first factor via the `Proxy-Authorization` header, this is compatible with Traefik >= 2.4.1.
 If you are running Traefik < 2.4.1, or you have a use-case which requires the use of the `Authorization` header/basic authentication login prompt you can call Authelia's `/api/verify` endpoint with the `auth=basic` query parameter to force a switch to the `Authentication` header.

 ##### docker-compose.yml
 ```yml